mariavanv/CISC367/python_status.md

 Overall: I am familiar/good with all of these things in java (except decorators, lambdas, tuples, and list comprehensions).
 Definitely need brushing up on python syntax.
-Most things I could do pretty easily in

     Variables, types, values, assignment: pretty good